gohugoio/hugo/content/en/getting-started/configuration.md

 ```

 Considering the structure above, when running `hugo --environment staging`, Hugo will use every settings from `config/_default` and merge `staging`'s on top of those.

+Let's take an example to understand this better.
+Let's say you are using Google Analytics for your website.
+This requires you to specify `googleAnalytics = "G-XXXXXXXX"` in `config.toml`.
+Now consider the following scenario:
+- You don't want the Analytics code to be loaded in development i.e. in your `localhost`
+- You want to use separate googleAnalytics IDs for your production & staging environments (say):
+  - `G-PPPPPPPP` for production
+  - `G-SSSSSSSS` for staging

+This is how you need to configure your `config.toml` files considering the above scenario:
+1. In `_default/config.toml` you don't need to mention `googleAnalytics` parameter at all.
+This ensures that no Google Analytics code is loaded in your development server i.e. when you run `hugo serve`.
+This works since, by default Hugo sets `Environment=development` when you run `hugo serve` which uses the config files from `_default` folder
+2. In `production/config.toml` you just need to have one line:

+    ```googleAnalytics = "G-PPPPPPPP"```

+    You don't need to mention all other parameters like `title`, `baseURL`, `theme` etc. again in this config file.
+You need to mention only those parameters which are different or new for the production environment.
+This is due to the fact that Hugo is going to __merge__ this on top of `_default/config.toml`.
+Now when you run `hugo` (build command), by default hugo sets `Environment=production`, so the `G-PPPPPPPP` analytics code will be there in your production website
+3. Similarly in `staging/config.toml` you just need to have one line:

+    ```googleAnalytics = "G-SSSSSSSS"```

+    Now you need to tell Hugo that you are using the staging environment.
+So your build command should be `hugo --environment staging` which will load the `G-SSSSSSSS` analytics code in your staging website

 {{% note %}}
 Default environments are __development__ with `hugo server` and __production__ with `hugo`.
 {{%/ note %}}